dwu185/teaching/iterable.md

 ```

 note:
-Symbol.iterator: iterator is a static property on Symbol class.
+`Symbol.iterator` is a well known symbol: a static property on Symbol class.
 We can use it to access or modify internal language behavior, in this case, iteration.
-What is the iterable protocal?
-An iterable must has a key Symbol.iterator which is a method, that when invoked, returns an iterator.
+What is the iterable protocol?
+An iterable must have a key Symbol.iterator which is a method, that when invoked, returns an iterator.
 In other words `Symbol.iterator` is an iterator factory
-Why object is not iterable?
+Why is object not iterable?
 If object is iterable, you are iterating over properties.
 But iteration is designed for iterating over data.
 If your object is designed to hold data, then you should use Map.

 ---